shubhamsonavane7980/hotel-mgt/README.md

-# hotel-mgt
+# online Shop
-Project is about the hotel and food booking .it is the basic look of the hotel website.
+The project is about the online shop.it is the basic look of the online shop website.